Frequently Asked Questions

 If you are a current Ship student, you will need to complete a change of major form.
 These forms are available in your academic department office.

 Students can pursue a minor in a wide variety of academic disciplines.
 Once you begin your classes at Ship contact your academic department to declare your minor.
 If you need to change your minor contact your academic department.

 Yes, we offer several online courses each semester.

 Living on Campus

-Exceptions to this policy include those students who live within 50 miles and reside full-time in the home of their parents or legal guardians, those who are 21 years of age or older, and/or legally married.
+Exceptions to this policy include those first-year students who reside full-time within the home of their parents or legal guardians within 35 miles of campus, those who are 21 years of age or older, and/or those who are legally married.

 Yes.
 On campus parking is available for all freshman and transfer students.
 You must purchase a parking decal from campus security.

 The majority of students walk to where they need to go on campus, and the town of Shippensburg is within walking distance from campus.
 Students can also use the Raider Regional Transit-RRT, a local bus system serving Shippensburg University and the Shippensburg community.
 Additionally, we offer a shuttle service that will take you around campus as well as through the Shippensburg community, to local shopping centers and the regional Chambersburg Mall.